Glossary

 Download / Downlink

-EDGE (Enhanced Data for Global Evolution)
+EDGE (Enhanced Data Rates for GSM Evolution)

 Feature Phone